ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

 ## 8. Next Steps

-- **Using ARIA with Other Models**: Check out the [API Reference Documentation](api/main.md) for integrating additional LLMs like OpenAI or Anthropic.
+- **Using ARAI with Other Models**: Check out the [API Reference Documentation](api/main.md) for integrating additional LLMs like OpenAI or Anthropic.
 - **Setting Up Additional Connectors**: See our [How-To Guides](how-to-guides.md) for adding Discord, Slack, or Telegram connectors.
 - **Managing Prompts & Templates**: Explore the [Prompt Reference](yaml/prompts/prompt_chaining.md) for advanced usage of prompt chaining and template customization.